 Financial Aid Instructions for U.S. Military Veterans

 The college automatically waives our application fee for all veteran applicants.
-If you’ll be applying for financial aid, you can also request a fee waiver for the CSS Profile.
-We seek the most exceptional candidates regardless of financial need.
+If you’ll be applying for financial aid, you need to complete the CSS Profile application (use code 3965).
+You can also request a fee waiver for the CSS Profile as well.
 Your request for a waiver won’t affect your application and we won’t consider it when making our admission decision.

 The following information is provided to help you understand the options available to you as a veteran for financing your Williams education.